Rapid Labor: Signs, Difficulties, and Management

 - Birth of a smaller than average baby

 The signs of rapid labor vary, but may include any of the following:

-- A sudden onset of intense, closely timed contractions with little opportunity for recovery between contractions.
+- Sudden onset of intense, closely timed contractions with little opportunity for recovery between contractions.

 - An intense pain that feels like one continuous contraction allowing no time for recovery.